tc39/proposal-array-is-template-object/README.md

   [ 'empty string', () => directTag('') ],
   [ 'string', () => directTag('foo') ],
   [ 'function', () => directTag(directTag) ],
+  // A proxy over a template string object is not a template string object.
   [ 'proxy', () => directTag(new Proxy(escapedStrings, {})) ],
+  // User code can't distinguish this case which is why this proposal adds value.
   [
     'forgery',
     () => {